 In the home gym market of North America, the price of a Power Cage ranges from $300-$3,000.
 As I said, a lot of people stand at a crossroads.

 Some turn left.
 They choose to buy the premium.
 Others turn right, which is quite understandable since not everyone can afford as much as $3,000 only for a power cage.

 In fact, most of the people turn right.
 They choose to buy some budget home gym machines, and they’re serious about it.

 A Nonbudget home gym stands for durability and safety, like a commercial gym.
-These expensive quality equipment requires a substantially higher initial investment, but more often than not, they are well worth in terms of performance, features, reliability and safety.
+This expensive quality equipment requires a substantially higher initial investment, but more often than not, they are well worth in terms of performance, features, reliability, and safety.

 Buying with the brand is common.
 Good brands will never cheat you, and they are often equal to good taste.